Fall Prevention Center of Excellence: Affiliates

 FPCE is supported by the California Wellness Foundation, the Kaiser Foundation, The Eisner Foundation, the SCAN Foundation, and the Centers for Disease Control and Prevention (CDC).
 This support has augmented the resources provided initially by the Archstone Foundation and allowed FPCE to more widely reach older adults and underserved minorities by building the capacity of professionals and providers to address falls.

 At the national level, FPCE's partners include the National Council on Aging (NCOA) and the Falls Free Coalition, the National Safety Council, Rebuilding Together, and the CDC.
-In California, FPCE works with organizations that represent older persons (e.g., AARP), ¬-government (e.g. Departments of Aging, Public Health, and Housing), health and social service providers, and caregiver organizations.
+In California, FPCE works with organizations that represent older persons (e.g., AARP), non-government (e.g. Departments of Aging, Public Health, and Housing), health and social service providers, and caregiver organizations.
 Locally, FPCE partners with Area Agencies on Aging, the County Department of Public Health and the City and County Fire Departments.
 FPCE has an Advisory Board.

 Importance of fall prevention

 Ranking in the top ten causes of death, disability, and healthcare expenditures (Rubenstein, 2006; Ganz et al., 2007), the rate of falls and their associated costs are staggering (Stevens et al., 2006).
 In Los Angeles County, home to 1.4 million people aged 60 or older, EPICenter data show that approximately one third fall each year.
 In 2010, there were more than 20,000 hospitalizations for falls among 65+ year olds with an average of $61,800 in medical cost per visit.
 In California, over 565,000 older people fell more than once in 2007 (Wallace et al., 2010) and the costs of falls in California could reach $6.6 billion in 2020 (Trent, written communication, 2010).
 The fear of falling can lead to depression, isolation, and loss of independence for older adults.

 To address the problem of falls, the Archstone Foundation held the first statewide Fall Prevention Summit in 2003 of over 150 stakeholders representing government, professional, and community organizations.
 An outcome was the creation of FPCE with support from the Archstone Foundation.